Pride Fighting Championships: Pride events

-Events typically begin with the theme music entitled Pride, composed by Yasuharu Takanashi.
+Events typically begin with the theme music entitled PRIDE, composed by Yasuharu Takanashi, with each fight ending with the music entitled Victory, also composed by Takanashi.
 In addition to their main, "numbered" events, Pride have staged other series of events for different purposes.

 Pride Grand Prix

 The Pride GP (Grand Prix) is the name of a series of tournaments held by Pride.
 In addition to a money prize, a championship belt was given to the winner of each tournament, though this belt only denoted the tournament winner and would never be defended.
 However, Pride's Shockwave 2005 event crowned not only the welterweight and lightweight tournament champions, but also Pride's inaugural welterweight and lightweight champions.
 Of note is the amount of past and future champions that would participate in these tournaments.

 In 2000, Pride held their first Grand Prix.
 With no weight limits, it is now considered to be their first openweight grand prix.
-Held across two events, Pride Grand Prix 2000 Opening Round featured first round bouts and Pride Grand Prix 2000 Finals featured the quarter finals, semi finals and final.
+Held across two events, Pride Grand Prix 2000 Opening Round featured first round bouts and Pride Grand Prix 2000 Finals featured the quarter-finals, semi finals and final.

 The concept was brought back in 2003, with a middleweight grand prix.
-Held across two cards, Pride Total Elimination 2003 featured the first round of the Grand Prix and Final Conflict 2003 featured the semi finals and final.
+Held across two cards, Pride Total Elimination 2003 featured the first round of the Grand Prix and Final Conflict 2003 featured the semi-finals and final.
 Subsequent middleweight, heavyweight and openweight grands prix had taken place across three events when, in 2004, Critical Countdown was introduced for second round bouts.
 Both Critical Countdown and Final Conflict had a mix of Grand Prix and non-Grand Prix matches.

 In 2007, it was announced that Pride would hold only one Grand Prix a year and it would rotate between each of their four established weight classes.